Jim Denomie

-Jim Denomie (1955 – March 1, 2022) was an American Ojibwe painter, known for his colorful, at times comical, looks at United States history and Native Americans.
+Jim Denomie (1955 – March 1, 2022) was an Ojibwe Native American painter, known for his colorful, at times comical, looks at United States history and Indigenous peoples of the Americas.

-Background
+Biography

 Early life

-A member of the Lac Courte Oreilles Band of Lake Superior Chippewa Indians, Denomie lived on reservation until the age of four when his family moved to Chicago, Illinois due to forced government relocation programs taking place within Native communities in the 1960s.
-This program, started by Dillon S. Myer, head of Bureau of Indian Affairs, hoped to assimilate American Indians into mainstream America by providing job and housing opportunities in major cities for selected families and individuals.
+A citizen of the Lac Courte Oreilles Band of Lake Superior Chippewa Indians, Denomie lived on the Lac Courte reservation until the age of four.
+Then, his family moved to Chicago, Illinois, as part of the U.S. federal government's Native relocation program in the 1960s.
+This program, started by Dillon S. Myer, head of Bureau of Indian Affairs, hoped to assimilate American Indians into mainstream society by providing job and housing opportunities in major cities for selected families and individuals.

-The stress of the relocation is credited as a contributing factor to the divorce of Denomie's parents, and he went to live with his mother, at the age of five, in Minneapolis.
-In the summers and winters he visited his grandparents on the reservation.
+The stress of the relocation contributed to Denomie's parents' divorce.
+At age five, he went to live with his mother in Minneapolis.
+During summers and winters, he visited his grandparents on the reservation.

-A young adult

-As a youth Denomie struggled in school with the pressures to conform and fit in.
-Seeking support from family members on how to deal with racism, stereotypes and peer-pressure rarely helped, as many of his relatives and friends dealt with their own conflicts in regards to assimilation into American culture.
-As a teenager he started to abuse alcohol, which he stopped drinking in 1990.
+As a youth, Denomie struggled in school and its pressures to conform.
+While he sought family support in dealing with racism, stereotypes, and peer pressure, they rarely helped, as many of his relatives and friends dealt with their own conflicts regarding assimilation.
+Denomie began abusing alcohol as a teenager, but stopped drinking in 1990.

-Higher education
+College

-That year he began to attend the University of Minnesota, pursuing a degree in health science.
-Eventually he became involved with the American Indian student organization on campus, meeting other Indian students and engaging in Native art, culture, politics, language and other subjects he was not exposed to in his public school education.
+Denomie pursued a degree in health science at the University of Minnesota.
+There he joined the college's American Indian student organization, met fellow Native students, and engaged with Native American art, cultures, politics, languages, and other subjects he had not been exposed to in his primary education.
 Denomie also became a teaching assistant in the American Indian studies department.
-Switching majors, in 1995 he received his Bachelor of Fine Arts from Minnesota.
-In his art classes he was exposed to Western art history and movements, and he began to form his own style and techniques.
+After switching majors, he received his Bachelor of Fine Arts degree in 1995.
+His art classes exposed him to Western art history, and he began to form his own style and techniques.

 Personal life

 A husband, father, and grandfather, Denomie lived and worked in Shafer, Minnesota.
-Aside from painting, he also worked in photography, collage and other mixed media explorations.
-He was also an avid golfer.
-He was represented by Bockley Gallery.
+He was an avid golfer.

+Death and legacy

 Denomie died of cancer at his home on March 1, 2022, at the age of 67.

-Artistic career
+Art career

+In addition to painting, Denomie also worked in photography, collage, and mixed media.
+Bockley Gallery represented him.